cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 ..
 TODO: Accessing Components of Parts and Measures
 .. have a section on getting attributes form Parts and Measures
-.. can show how to use .measureNumber, .timeSignature attributes of Measure
+.. can show how to use .number, .timeSignature attributes of Measure